-We are doing dental blogs about various dental care topics.
-Those that have dental questions or a dental question can use our Patient Post - and easily pose a question to us and get dentists answers online with us at DentalChat.
-We welcome networking online with local dentists and dental professionals.
+Easily pose a local dentist question to us and get dentists answers online with us at DentalChat.
+We @ Dental Chat welcome networking online with local dentists and dental professionals.
 Our goal is to better inform people about dental care subjects, so hopefully, they can better understand their particular dental condition.
 Visiting your local dentist and getting regular dental prophy and a dental exam is recommended.